hoprnet/hoprd-sdk-python/docs/ChannelsApi.md

 Closes the given channel.

-Closes the given channel.
 If the channel is currently `Open`, it will transition it to `PendingToClose`.
 If the channels is in `PendingToClose` and the channel closure period has elapsed, it will transition it to `Closed`.

 ### Example
 ```python